Intended Audience

 Introduction

-As a PHP web developer, it's almost inevitable that you'll come across closures and arrow functions at some point.
+As a PHP web developer, it's almost inevitable that you'll come across closures and arrow functions in PHP at some point.
 They are both handy features that can be used to write pretty powerful code when used correctly.

 But I'll admit, when I first started learning PHP (and to code, in general), I didn't have much of an idea of what closures were.
 I knew they were a thing, but I didn't really understand how they worked, when to use them, or what they achieved.